-Harper’s Ferry is located in Western Virginia and is a great day trip from D.C. for avid hikers and history enthusiasts.
-A lot of D.C. locals love going to Harper’s Ferry, (especially in the Fall), to hike one of the most scenic views in the area.
+One of the best reasons to visit West Virginia is for its beautiful scenery and hiking.
+Our favorite West Virginia day trip from D.C. is Harper’s Ferry (especially in the fall), for its most scenic views and hikes in the area.
 The most popular hiking trail is called Maryland Heights and though it is a strenuous 6.5-mile (3 to 4 hours) round trip trail, it rewards hikers with a stunning view of Harper’s Ferry.
-For those who love history, Harper’s Ferry offers visitors the opportunity to partake in workshops which teaches the 19th-century trades and skills.
-The town also has a well-known living history museum that hosts events throughout the year.
+For those who love history, Harper’s Ferry also offers visitors the opportunity to partake in workshops which teaches the 19th-century trades and skills.
+Furthermore, the town also has a well-known living history museum that hosts events throughout the year.

 Distance from Washington D.C. – 85.7 miles (1 hour and 38 minutes)

 For those seeking a thrilling and adrenaline rushing day trip from D.C., drive south to Kings Dominion.
 Kings Dominion is known as one of the best amusement parks on the East Coast because of its abundance of intense roller coaster rides.
 We have never experienced so many thrilling rides in a single amusement park before Kings Dominion.
 With that said, there are also plenty of low key and family-friendly rides throughout the park.
 Furthermore, Kings Dominion is also the ultimate summer day trip from D.C. because of their Soak City water park.
 It is truly a day trip packed with fun for all ages.

 Distance from Washington D.C. – 94.1 miles (1 hour and 47 minutes)